Cyphrme/URLFormJS/README.md

 go run server.go
 ```

-Then go to `localhost:8082` and check the results.
+Then go to `localhost:8082` for the results.

 ## Probably out of scope for this library: